arista-channel/acws/docs/wireless/b02_lab.md

 Next, let’s use the WIPS system to identify and prevent an example problematic client from connecting to your network.

-1. Within WIPS, Clients Menu.
+1. Navigate to `WIPS > Clients`
-2. Find your smartphone device connected to the previous Lab PSK.
-Reconnect it now to the PSK SSID, if it has been disconnected.
+2. Find your smartphone device connected to the previous PSK SSID.
+Reconnect if it has been disconnected.
-3. Since this client is associated with the correct PSK for the SSID, it is automatically classified as Authorized.
+3. Since this client is associated with the correct PSK for the SSID, it is automatically classified as `Authorized`.
-4. Next, click the 3-dots menu for the device, Change Classification, Rogue
+4. Next, click the 3-dots menu for the device, `Change Classification`, `Rogue`
 5. Now, sort the clients menu by Classification column (left) and find the red marked Rogue device.
 6. Next, Select the 3-dots menu for the Rogue client and click “Prevent This Device”
 7. Click Prevent to start the WIPS prevention mechanism to disrupt the selected client from sending and receiving traffic.